 - Which content should be refreshed, consolidated, or removed?

-If rankings rise but consultation requests do not, the issue may be intent, page quality, trust, intake, or call tracking.
-Do not assume the SEO campaign is working just because a chart moved upward.
+If rankings rise but consultation requests do not, the issue may be intent, trust, page quality, intake, or tracking.
+Do not assume the campaign is working just because a chart moved upward.
+The uncomfortable question is usually the useful one: did this traffic create better cases?

 Days 1-30: Fix the Foundation